bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Character/STRSM_OCL_Character-Names.md

 ^table-STRSM-OCL-OclCharacterFamilyName

 ## Oracle: Character Callsign
-This oracle can be used to replace the one provided on [[OCL_Character-Names#Oracle Character Call Sign|Character Call Sign Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Character-Names#Oracle Character Call Sign|Character Call Sign Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 >  If you’d like to give a character a **Callsign**, which are the monikers used by spacers, you may roll separately or take the one provided for the selected name.
 Spacers are often known only by their callsigns. ^guidance-OclCharacterCallsign